This page has coins of AD 284-364, coins of

 [$25, reduced to $21] Constantius I, struck 306

 IMP C CONSTANTIVS PF AVG

-[$110, reduced to $95] Galerius, an antoninianus!
+[$95] Galerius, an antoninianus!
 Ants of Diocletian and Maximian are common, but Galerius was made Caesar only shortly before the reform of 293-4 when this denomination was discontinued.
 There was not time enough to mint many of this denomination for Galerius and Constantinus I.

 GAL VAL MAXIMIANVS NOB CAES is for Galerius as Caesar, not for Maximianus who had a similar name.
 IOVI ET HERCVLI CONS CAES mentions both Jupiter and Hercues, that patron deities of the eastern and western emperors under the tetrarchy.

 23-22 mm.
 4.36 grams.
 Excellent condition.
 Most silvering.